WebDevWes/TeamProfile-Generator/README.md

 Description: Powered by NodeJS, Can be use to take information entered via the inquirer prompt in order to generate an HTML profile page for members of a Development Team

-Table of Contents:

 Installation Instructions: Must run npm install before running, requires NodeJS.
 To start, navigate to the directory of the generator and type in "node app" within the terminal.

-How to use: When app is started you will be prompted with questions.
+How to use: Navigate to correct folder and type in "node app" in the termnial.
+When app is started you will be prompted with questions.
 The answer provided will be used to generate the HTML.

 ![Screenshot](/asset/screenshot/Terminal.png)